Kris Bryant Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.78).
+- The Yankees have a 3.82 team ERA that ranks seventh across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.